Planning for a Power BI Enterprise Deployment

 Things like data accuracy, data, quality, who owns the data, is a really important piece of the governance world.

-And you’re going to have operational people interacting with your Power BI or your data teams, because those operational people are responsible for entering the data for creating that data inside your environment, and, you know, they might have ownership and quality issues around that.
+And you’re going to have operational people interacting with your Power BI or your data teams, because those operational people are responsible for entering the data for creating that data inside your environment, and they might have ownership and quality issues around that.

 You also have people who are going to provide stewardship of the data, so people who do, who ensure that the data has flows through correctly and has that data quality, just like a pipeline.